TheDeanLab/COMPASS/_sources/design_principles/design_process.rst.txt

     :align: center
     :alt: Baseplate Assembly Top

-Note on Difference in Simulated and Physical Coordinate Definitions
+Design/Physical Assembly - Note on Difference in Simulated and Physical Coordinate Definitions
 ______________________________

 It should be noted briefly that when discussing our physical microscope systems using Navigate software, the definitions